-For someone who perhaps do not have copious time to learn Photoshop or Light Room, or even creating ONE image, THAT can that be too much of a time suck.
+For someone who perhaps does not have copious time to learn Photoshop or Light Room, or even creating ONE image, THAT can that be too much of a time suck.

-Thankfully we have apps to the rescue so you can save time creating captivating images for social media.
-To name a few, take a look at:
+Thankfully, we have apps for the rescue, so you can save time creating captivating images for social media.
+To name a few, look at: